The best ways to get about and travel sustainably.

 - The space will be held for you until 10am after which time it will be released for general use.

-- You must have the same 2 Car Parking Permits on display that you used to reserve the space.
-Double permit holders are available free of charge from the FM Helpdesk and the SCIC.
+- You must have the same two car parking permits on display that you used to reserve the space.

 - Spaces can be reserved up to 4pm for parking the following day and up to two weeks in advance.